Barack Obama & the Opioid Crisis

 These changes quietly transformed the FDA.
 Lawmakers and special interests who regularly depict the agency as a source of obstruction worked to pressure Congress to lower the bar for drug approval and proof of clinical effectiveness.
 In this sense, the 1995 approval of Oxycontin, which overlooked substantial evidence against the effectiveness of Purdue’s “extended release” technology, was a harbinger of things to come, and a part of a larger culture change within the FDA itself.

-As overdose deaths from prescription opioids climbed in the early aughts, the costs incurred by the quiet ascendance of a culture of lax regulation became more intolerable — and more apparent.
+As overdose deaths from prescription opioids climbed in the early aughts, the costs incurred by a culture of lax regulation became more intolerable — and more apparent.
 In 2004, Connecticut Attorney General Richard Blumenthal filed a citizen petition urging the FDA to place stronger warnings on OxyContin.
 After it languished for four years, he sued the agency in 2008 to compel action.

 Suffice it to say that by the time Obama assumed office, both he and his advisors would have been apprised of the federal government’s settlement with Purdue Pharma of 2007, as well as litigation against the same company in West Virginia and still underway in Kentucky.
 But they showed no great concern over it.
 To lead what should have been regarded as a troubled agency, the president opted, in the words of The New York Times, to “sidestep a battle” that pitted the preferred candidate of the drug industry, Dr. Robert Califf, against a well-known patient advocate, Dr. Steven Nissen.
 Instead Obama sent Clinton-supporter and mega-donor Dr. Margaret Peggy Hamburg to the FDA.
 Hamburg’s experience in managing epidemics made her more suited to run the CDC than the FDA (as the Times also noted), and her appointment fueled speculation that a long-rumored division of the agency between food and drugs was in the offing.